payscale/javascript/README.md

 # PayScale JavaScript Style Guide

 This is a set of coding conventions and rules for use in JavaScript programming.
-It is heavily based on [Code Conventions for the JavaScript Programming Language](http://javascript.crockford.com/code.html), by Douglas Crockford.
+It is heavily based on [Code Conventions for the JavaScript Programming Language](http://javascript.crockford.com/code.html), by Douglas Crockford, along with the [Airbnb](https://github.com/airbnb/javascript) and [jQuery](http://contribute.jquery.org/style-guide/js/) JavaScript style guides.

 The long-term value of software to an organization is in direct proportion to the quality of the codebase.
 Over its lifetime, a program will be handled by many pairs of hands and eyes.
 If a program is able to clearly communicate its structure and characteristics, it is less likely that it will break when modified in the never-too-distant future.